micmejia/bible-dump/NKJV/Genesis/Gen 3.md

 For God knows that in the day you eat of it your eyes will be opened, and you will be like God, knowing good and evil."

 ###### 6
-So when the woman saw that the tree _was_ good for food, that it _was_ [^a]pleasant to the eyes, and a tree desirable to make _one_ wise, she took of its fruit and ate.
+So when the woman saw that the tree _was_ good for food, that it _was_ pleasant to the eyes, and a tree desirable to make _one_ wise, she took of its fruit and ate.
 She also gave to her husband with her, and he ate.

 ###### 7
-Then the eyes of both of them were opened, and they knew that they _were_ naked; and they sewed fig leaves together and made themselves [^b]coverings.
+Then the eyes of both of them were opened, and they knew that they _were_ naked; and they sewed fig leaves together and made themselves coverings.

 ###### 8
-And they heard the [^c]sound of the Lord God walking in the garden in the [^d]cool of the day, and Adam and his wife hid themselves from the presence of the Lord God among the trees of the garden.
+And they heard the sound of the Lord God walking in the garden in the cool of the day, and Adam and his wife hid themselves from the presence of the Lord God among the trees of the garden.

 ###### 9
 Then the Lord God called to Adam and said to him, "Where _are_ you?"